Food festivals and photographic renegades are just the beginning, with a winter of events just warming up in the river city.

 Watch the whip-cracking and wood-chopping, cast a discerning eye over the baking competition and watch show dogs strut their stuff.

-9. FITNESS – The Sunday Mail Suncorp Bank Bridge to Brisbane: Sir Leo Hielscher Bridge, 28 August
+8. The Sunday Mail Suncorp Bank Bridge to Brisbane Day

 See the best of the city while going for a personal best, during the Bridge to Brisbane fun run, crossing three of the city’s iconic bridges.

-Celebrating its 20th year in 2016, a five-kilometre option has been added along with the 10-kilometre course, with post-run celebrations along South Bank’s Little Stanley Street. bridgetobrisbaneday.com.au
+Celebrating its 22nd year in 2018, participants can choose betwee a a five-kilometre option or the 10-kilometre course, with post-run celebrations along South Bank’s Little Stanley Street.

-Soak up three weeks of arts and culture across the city’s arts precincts, galleries and theatres, watch bands and comedians over cocktails in the Spiegeltent, and stake out a spot early to watch pyrotechnics extravaganza, Riverfire, light up the capital.
+Soak up three weeks of arts and culture across the city’s arts precincts, galleries and theatres, watch bands and comedians over cocktails in the Spiegeltent, and stake out a spot early to watch Unknown Mortal Orchestra, Sunsuper Riverfire and Horror, which is inspired by your favourite scary movies.